wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ![Test Icon](assets/img/services/observe-icon.png)

-The throughput and the latency of the `covid-stats` service is visualized as follows:
+The throughput and the latency of the `covid-stats` service are visualized as follows:

 ![Visualization of Throughput and Latency](assets/img/services/successfully-deployed-notification.png)